berndporr/fastcgi_json_cpp_api/README.md

 # jQuery <--> C++ JSON communication

-C++ Header-only event driven communication between jQuery in a web-browser via nginx.
+C++ Header-only event driven communication between jQuery in a web-browser via the nginx web-server.
-This can, for example, implement a RESTful API for fast sensor data transfer.
+This can implement, for example, a RESTful API for fast sensor data transfer.

 This was developed because of a lack of a lightweight jQuery to C++ communication.
 It's a small helper which can easily be included in any C++ application which needs to talk to a web page where realtime data needs to be exchanged.

-Can also work alongside PHP as nginx can server both!
+Works alongside PHP as nginx can serve both!

 ![alt tag](dataflow.png)